Little Navmap Logo

 See the chapter Navigation Databases and Load Scenery Library for more information.

-9.9.6.
-Load Scenery Library Load Scenery Library
+9.10.6.
+Load Scenery Library

-Open the Load Scenery Library dialog which loads all files from a simulator scenery library like navaids, airports and more into an internal database.
+dialog which loads all files from a simulator scenery library like navaids, airports and more into an internal database.
 See Load Scenery Library for more information.

-9.10.2.
-Toggle Flight Simulator Connection
+9.11.2.
+Toggle Flight Simulator Connection

 Switches the simulator connection on and off without opening the connection dialog.

-Starts the internal web server of Little Navmap.
-Access the web page using the menu item Open Webserver Page in Browser below.
+Starts or stops the internal web server of Little Navmap.
+Access the web page

 Only enabled if the web server is running.
-Opens the web server page in your default browser.
-The default address is like http://YOUR_COMPUTER_NAME:8965 or http://localhost:8965.
+Opens the web server page in

 This function might not work depending on your network setup.
 Enter the computer name as above manually in your browser if this is the case.

-9.10.5.
-Reset all Messages
+9.11.7.
+Reset all Messages

-All warning and note dialogs will show up again after selecting this.
-Hide them again manually by selecting the Do not show this dialog again buttons.
+All warning and notification dialogs will show up again after selecting this menu item.
+Hide the dialog windows

-9.10.6.
-Reset all Settings and Restart
+9.11.8.
+Reset all Settings and Restart

 This will reset all options, window layout, dialog layout, aircraft trail, map position history and file histories back to default values and restart Little Navmap after showing a warning dialog.